Restream/reindexer-py/README.md

     timeout: timedelta = timedelta(milliseconds=0)) -> Transaction
 ```

-Starts a new transaction and return the transaction object to processing
+Starts a new transaction and return the transaction object to processing.
+    Warning: once a timeout is set, it will apply to all subsequent steps in the transaction

 #### Arguments:
     namespace (string): A name of a namespace